pierre-rouleau/pel/README.rst

       setup with package management capabilities and PEL's automatic package installation via customization.

-    Note that while PEL operating in fast startup mode still supports installations of packages via Emacs package manager commands; they will be installed in the elpa-reduced directory in the standard way.
-That will unfortunately increase Emacs' startup time, but it will work.
-In all cases it is best to return to normal mode when installing new packages and keep the fast startup mode as efficient as possible.
+    Note that while PEL operating in fast startup mode installations of packages via Emacs package manager commands will be installed in the elpa-reduced directory in the standard way, not in the most efficient way.
+That may increase Emacs' startup time a little, but it will work.

+    To maintain the highest efficiency it is best to return to normal mode when installing new packages allowing PEL to create update bundles when activating fast startup mode with all packages installed by normal mode.

     It's also best to install packages by customizing PEL user-options for the packages that PEL already supports.
 Please do not hesitate to request for the inclusion of new packages.

   - With PEL you can see a quick report with relevant information by executing the ``pel-emacs-load-stats`` command.